Italian Grammar Bank

 Questo piano è il peggiore.
 (This plan is the worst one).

-How do I say “than”?
+How do I say “than” in Italian?

 Usually, both comparative and relative superlative forms use “di” or an articulated preposition, if the following word needs an article (del, dello, della…):